Review: 2015 Honda CR-V - Spacious and practical

 Is it fuel efficient?

-Not bad for a car this size.
+It's not bad for a car this size.
 It’s about as fuel efficient as my 2007 Proton Persona at 10.4km/l.
 It’s also almost 400kg heavier so that’s not bad.

 Is it good looking?